Physio-Control: Products

 The company's products are primarily for the emergency treatment of sudden cardiac arrest events.
 The Lifepak line of defibrillators includes both advanced units for advanced cardiac life support trained personnel, and automated external defibrillators for use by first responders and the general public.
-Additionally, the company distributes an automated chest compression system called the LUCAS 3.
-While this system may be used in the field, it has also been used in the hospital setting to prolong human life while surgical or other procedures are accomplished.
-Physio also produces a CPR coaching device called the TrueCPR coaching device.
+Additionally, the company distributes an automated chest compression system called LUCAS.
+While this system is typically used in the field, it has also been used in the hospital setting to prolong human life while surgical or other procedures are accomplished.
+Physio-Control also produced a CPR coaching device called the TrueCPR coaching device.